 As technology advances, more people have access to investment opportunities than ever before.
 Just about anyone with $25 and an internet connection can open a brokerage account and start trading on the stock market.
+Simply getting to grips with things like Forex currency trading and understanding the world’s biggest marketplace, along with determination, will allow for a successful career in stock market trading.
+Thanks to other technical advancements within the markets, people are now even able to start their own brokerage businesses using the likes of Leverate Forex technology to create their brokerage platform for other investors to use and trade with, and in efforts to minimize investor risk and try to maximize profitable returns!
 The next evolution in investing could very well be “securities crowdfunding,” in which ordinary people have opportunities to invest in small businesses and startups with greater ease.

 “There are expectations that at some point in 2014, securities crowdfunding will become legal for all investors,” says Chris Tyrrell, the CEO of crowdfunding platform OfferBoard.
 He’s referring to a law passed not too long ago that allows for securities crowdfunding.